-The USS Midway naval aircraft carrier has amassed tons of military history dating back since the 1940s.
+The USS Midway naval aircraft carrier has a comprehensive military history dating back to the 1940s.
 She has seen battles that would make your stomach churn upside down and then some.
-From the wartime operations in the Vietnam War to the relentless battles in the Indian Ocean, to the rescues out at sea and Operation Desert Storm.
-Read more on her wartime campaigns here:
+From the wartime operations in Vietnam to the relentless battles in the Indian Ocean, to the rescues out at sea and Operation Desert Storm.

-As we continue to peruse the museum we find ourselves speechless at times and wondering to ourselves, ‘If these walls could talk.”
-It brings back several memories of my days in the Navy.
+My visit to the USS Midway Museum sparked many memories for me.
+I spent four years active duty in the U.S. Navy in a P-3 Orion squadron.
+So I was familiar with a lot of the aviation aspects here at the museum.
+One thought that crossed my mind while perusing through the ship was ‘If these walls could talk.”
 While I was stationed at Naval Air Station Whidbey Island, a few of my shipmates were stationed on the USS Midway.
 They described the experience as challenging and somewhat chaotic all the time.
-The shipboard life for those in the Navy is not easy and visiting this museum gives you a new found respect for those who serve or have served.
+The shipboard life for those in the Navy is not easy and visiting this museum gives you a profound respect for those who serve or have served.

-Visiting the USS Midway Museum in San Diego takes you into the life of a sailor on an aircraft carrier.
-You will learn about the many battles and sacrifices made for our freedoms.
-The opportunity to get an up close look at 25 restored aircraft static displays and over 60 exhibits is quite extraordinary.
-You will see the areas where sailors slept and showered, and worked endless hours in the control room and many other compartments.
+An experience at the USS Midway Museum allows you to learn about the battles and war campaigns this ship and its crew endured for the sake of all our freedoms.
+You will get an up close look at 25 restored aircraft static displays and over 60 exhibits.
+It is mind boggling when you see the areas where sailors slept, showered, and worked endless hours in the control room and other compartments.

-Although I am not a fan of gift shops etc., I would recommend stopping by this one.
-It is quite unique and offers so many special mementos and souvenirs.
-In the anticipation of the upcoming film, “Top Gun,” there are some very cool memorabilia, T-shirts, and unique gear to purchase or collect.
-I loved this movie, so it was really cool to see these collectibles.
+- Stop by the little café and gift shop on the main hanger deck.
+In the anticipation of the upcoming film, “Top Gun,” there is some very cool memorabilia and collectibles including T-shirts and unique gear to purchase or collect.
+I am a big fan of the Top Gun movie, so it was really cool to see some of these collectibles.

 - 1945 USS Midway is commissioned as the largest ship in the world